agarithm/calling-card/src/index.md

 ## 2010 - 2014
 ### BlackBerry - Senior Software Engineering Manager

 I managed a large team in this company.
 Together we built an amazing BlackBerry TV product that didn't ship.
-Our team was instead disbanded and dropped into the PlayBook and BB10 launch effort.
+Our team was instead re-tasked into the PlayBook and BB10 launch effort.
 A whole lot of very interesting work was done.
 And my name ended up on four patents.